 “Having grown up in Hinsdale my patients feel like family to me.
 We bring our A game every day and from the moment you enter our office until you leave we focus our full attention on you as an individual so you get the best customized care that fits your needs, wants and desires.
 Our patients appreciate our commitment to listen first to their concerns.”

-Dr. Harnois lectures internationally to properly educate his fellow dentists around the country on Emerging Technolgies in Dentistry that he utilizes in his own practice.
-He is the President of the Illinois American Academy of Facial Esthetics and trains dentists on Botox and Dermal Fillers Techniques.
+Dr. Harnois lectures internationally to properly educate his fellow dentists around the country on emerging technologies in dentistry that he utilizes in his own practice.
+He is the President of the Illinois American Academy of Facial Esthetics and trains dentists on Botox and dermal filler techniques.

 Dental Tips from Dr. Harnois: Most of my patients come in with fear and anxiety about their upcoming dental appointment.
 We use the NuCalm system to naturally relaxed them and eliminate their fears.

 Worn, chipped, gapped, crooked, stained teeth are some of the most common patients concerns.
 Minimally invasive porcelain veneers that do not involve shots, temporaries or removal of painful tooth structure are a great choice to treat these conditions and achieve a permanent straight, stain-free smile.